 Electricity: Outlets and voltage (110 volts) are the same as in the United States.
 For those from other countries, adapters are required for electrical appliances.
 The frequency of electrical current in Canada is 60 Hz.

-Liquor Laws: Spirits, wine and beer are available at Manitoba Liquor Control Commission outlets; wine is also available at private wine stores; domestic beer also from hotel vendors.
+Spirits, wine and beer are available at Manitoba Liquor Control Commission outlets (Now combined with Manitoba Lotteries); wine is also available at private wine stores; domestic beer also from hotel vendors.
 Open liquor must be stored in the trunk.
 Legal age for consumption of alcohol is 18 years.
 These laws are strictly enforced.
 “Please drink responsibly.
 Don’t drink and drive.”

 Known for its friendly and welcoming spirit, Winnipeg is a diverse multicultural city with a rich and varied history.
 An aboriginal trading centre prior to the arrival of the Europeans, Winnipeg was at the heart of the country’s fur trade and instrumental in developing Canada’s gateway to the west.
 Home to a grain exchange that once rivalled the largest markets in the world, Winnipeg’s architecture and neighbourhoods reflect the profound character of this small prairie town.

 Over the last decades, Winnipeg has developed into a cosmopolitan city complete with top-notch restaurants, swanky boutiques, exciting attractions and an arts and culture scene that bursts with talent and originality.

 Top 10 Must Sees

 Check out the best 10 things to see and do in Winnipeg !